ICAEW.com works better with JavaScript enabled.

 Taking over the practice on death

-Your authority, as a special executor, stems from the WilI and therefore, in theory, you can act immediately following the death.
+If you are an audit alternate or other alternate your authority will stem from the agreement between you and the sole principal.
+For alternates who are special executors, authority will be granted by the wilI and therefore, in theory, you can act immediately following the death.
 In practice, it may be difficult to operate the business effectively before probate is granted, because the grant confirms the executors’ authority to third parties such as the practice’s bank.
 It may be possible for the special executor to apply for a ‘limited grant’ covering only the practice (the normal grant of probate would cover all of the estate of the deceased).

 Once you take over the practice you must open new books of account.
 This would also be required if the sole principal dies when the alternate is already conducting the business under an LPA.
 These new books of account must be maintained until the practice is disposed of or until your responsibilities come to an end.